xhuanggit/simgrid/doc/doxygen/2016-08-01-simgrid-synchronisation.html.md

 * a simulation-kernel-side [big switch](https://github.com/simgrid/simgrid/blob/4ae2fd01d8cc55bf83654e29f294335e3cb1f022/src/simix/popping_generated.cpp#L106)
   handling all the simcall numbers.

+Then one has to write the code of the kernel side handler for the simcall and the code of the simcall itself (which calls the code-generated marshaling/unmarshaling stuff):sob:.

-In order to simplify simulation kernel/actor synchronisations, we added two generic simcalls which can be used to execute a function in the simulation kernel:
+In order to simplify this process, we added two generic simcalls which can be used to execute a function in the simulation kernel:

 ~~~cpp
 # This one should really be called run_immediate: